 About My Book: 100 Things to Do in Annapolis and the Eastern Shore Before You Die

-For this book, I got the chance to delve into my own backyard and rediscover what makes the Chesapeake Bay region so special, be it roaming the brick-paved alleyways of historic Annapolis, sampling the region's best crabcakes, camping with wild horses at Assateague Island National Seashore or taking the mail boat out to remote Smith Island.
+For this book, I got the chance to delve into my own backyard and rediscover what makes the Chesapeake Bay region so special, be it roaming the side streets of historic Annapolis, sampling the region's best eats, camping with wild horses at Assateague or taking the mail boat out to remote Smith Island.
 The experiences included are decidedly local: created here, only doable here, or deeply connected to the unique sense of place that exists here.
 I don't think I could ever get tired of exploring this beautiful home of mine.

-I'm a writer, a planner and a general explorer.
+I'm a writer, a planner and a back-roads explorer.

-I grew up loving magazines.
-As a Navy kid living overseas, they connected me to everything back home, and as a teenager, they showed me the word beyond my home town.
-When I moved to New York City, my first publishing job was at a now-defunct music magazine, where I got to review records, go to concerts and hang out with Joey Ramone.
+I love magazines.
+As an American kid growing up in Norway, they connected me to everything back home, and as a teenager, they showed me the word beyond my home town.
+When I moved to New York City, my first publishing job was with a music magazine, where I got to review records, go to rock shows, and interview some of my favorite musicians.

 Since going freelance in 2013, I've written stories on travel, design and food for outlets including USA Today, Architectural Digest, Destination I Do, Sherman's Travel, airbnb, Orlando Mag and Cruise Critic.
 I've written for corporate clients including Hilton Hotels and INNOVET, on everything from hospitality to entrepreneurship and tech.
 I've been quoted on travel advice in Real Simple, Reader's Digest, The Washington Post, Brides, The Knot and more.
 I write about my hometown for Visit Annapolis/AnnapolisDiscovered.com, and I'm a contributing editor for Chesapeake Bay Magazine.

-On my personal side, I play ukulele and I like that it always sounds optimistic, even when you're playing a blues song.
+On my personal side, I love playing ukulele because it always sounds happy, whatever your skill level.
 I love an impromptu road trip and will never pass up a boat ride.
 I'm a history buff, especially anything to do with the 1800s West.
 I'm am omnivore when it comes to books, food and music.
 I spoil my dog, as everyone should.
 My office is messy and ever-changing, but you'll always find something handmade, something vintage, and something to read.

 I spent 15 years as a wedding-magazine editor, seeking out the best resorts and experiences around the world, be it overwater bungalows in French Polynesia, safari camps in the Serengeti, or heli-golfing in New Zealand.
 (Yes, it's expensive, and yes, it's worth it.)
-I bring that experience and a world's worth of contacts to travel clients, via The Honeymoonist, my travel planning company done in conjunction with the fantastic Largay Travel in Waterbury, CT.
+I bring that experience and a world's worth of contacts to travel clients, via The Honeymoonist, my travel planning company done in conjunction with Virtuoso and Largay Travel.

 I'm partial to smaller hotels with great service and a true sense of place.
 I crave deeper experiences over drive-by photo ops, and hope fast tourism goes the way of the dinosaur.
 I believe pacing is everything, and strive for balance between exploration and chilling out.
 (It's a Libra thing.)